mahmoudnafifi/mixedillWB/README.md

-Reference code for the paper [Auto White-Balance Correction for Mixed-Illuminant Scenes.]() Mahmoud Afifi, Marcus A. Brubaker, and Michael S. Brown.
+Reference code for the paper [Auto White-Balance Correction for Mixed-Illuminant Scenes.](https://arxiv.org/abs/2109.08750) Mahmoud Afifi, Marcus A. Brubaker, and Michael S. Brown.
 If you use this code or our dataset, please cite our paper:
 ```
 @article{afifi2021awb,
   title={Auto White-Balance Correction for Mixed-Illuminant Scenes},
   author={Afifi, Mahmoud and Brubaker, Marcus A. and Brown, Michael S.},
-  journal={arXiv preprint arXiv:2011.11890},
+  journal={arXiv preprint arXiv:2109.08750},
   year={2021}
 }
 ```